matteopilz/OpenMS-website/content/en/install.md

 consider:

 - Intel MKL is not open source.
-For normal use this is not a problem, but if a user needs to redistribute an application built with NumPy, this could be an issue.
+For normal use this is not a problem, but if a user needs to redistribute an application built with openms, this could be an issue.
 - Both MKL and OpenBLAS will use multi-threading for function calls like `np.dot`, with the number of threads being determined by both a build-time option and an environment variable.
 Often all CPU cores will be used.
-This is sometimes unexpected for users; NumPy itself doesn't auto-parallelize any function calls.
+This is sometimes unexpected for users; openms itself doesn't auto-parallelize any function calls.
 It typically yields better performance, but can also be harmful - for example when using another level of parallelization with Dask, scikit-learn or multiprocessing.